University Health Services header

 What if I don’t have my insurance card?

 To bill your insurance company for your prescription, we need to have some basic information.
-If you don't have a copy of your card, download the Prescription Insurance Information Form and fax the information to us.
+If you don't have a copy of your card, fill out this form and give it our staff or fax it to us.

 Can I fill a prescription from my healthcare provider at home?